 Digital makes a sizable investment in training for its employees including some training in consulting skills, but its training in consulting is definitely below the training which big 6 firms and management consultants offer.

-The mission and strategies of Digital Equipment are based on having consulting expertise to address the problems of clients with.
+The mission and strategies of Digital Equipment are based on having consulting expertise to aid equipment sales.
+The financial condition of DEC has hampered the growth of consulting activities, however.